surajk03/phase-1-kartikjain2001/Open Source Guide/How to contribute to an Open Source.md

 However , many open source follows a similar structure to minimise hassle for people working on different projects and have a standard management heirarchy

-**Author** - The people who created the project
+⭐**Author** - The people who created the project

-**Owner** - The people who have the administrative ownership over the project
+⭐**Owner** - The people who have the administrative ownership over the project

-**Maintainers** - Contributors responsible for driving the vision and managing the organizational aspects of the project.
+⭐**Maintainers** - Contributors responsible for driving the vision and managing the organizational aspects of the project.

-**Contributors** - People who have contributed to the project in any way.
+⭐**Contributors** - People who have contributed to the project in any way.

-**Community Member** - People who use the project.
+⭐**Community Member** - People who use the project.

-## Finding a project
+## Finding a project 🕵️

 If you’ve never contributed to open source before, take some advice from U.S. President John F. Kennedy, who once said,
 > “Ask not what your country can do for you - ask what you can do for your country.”